-The nature of the expense recognised in the profit or loss will change.
+The nature of the expense recognised in the statement of comprehensive income will change.
 Rather than being shown as rent, or as leasing costs, it will be recognised as depreciation on the 'right-of-use' asset, and an interest charge on the lease liability.
 The interest charge will be calculated using the effective interest method, which will result in a gradual reduction of interest expense over the lease term.